Common Names

 Leucine is an essential amino acid required for muscle growth and maintenance.

 Leucine is an amino acid that is not made in the human body and is required for muscle maintenance.
-Therefore, it has to be obtained through dietary sources rich in protein such as dairy, soy, and meats.
+Therefore, it has to be obtained through dietary sources rich in protein such as dairy, fish, soy, meat, poultry, beans, and eggs.
 Leucine is also available as a dietary supplement and is used to improve muscle strength and endurance.

 Studies evaluating leucine suggest it may be useful in some populations to prevent or treat loss of skeletal muscle mass and strength, known as sarcopenia.
-Leucine can also increase insulin secretion, but does not improve sugar levels in diabetic patients.
+However, evidence is inconsistent and because studies often combine leucine with other nutrients, it is hard to know which components may be responsible for potential benefits.

-Some studies show that leucine improves muscle strength and endurance. -
+Some studies show that leucine improves muscle strength and endurance, but evidence is inconsistent and various products studied also contain additional nutrients. - Diabetes

-Leucine may be useful in some populations to prevent or treat loss of skeletal muscle mass and strength.
-More studies are needed as results are mixed across various populations including the frail, elderly, obese, and critically ill patients.
+Leucine may be useful in some populations to prevent or treat loss of skeletal muscle mass and strength, but evidence is inconsistent and various products studied also contain additional nutrients.
+More studies are needed across frail, elderly, obese, and critically ill patient populations.

 - You are taking insulin and other antidiabetic medications: Leucine can stimulate insulin secretion and may further lower blood glucose levels.